 When it comes down to it, a Pitbull Dachshund Mix does make a loyal, loving, and wonderful family pet.
 You will just need to go through plenty of training to get them well-socialized.
 You’ll also need plenty of energy to keep up with these pups, so if you prefer lounging to running, these guys shouldn’t be your first choice.
 Still, when it comes time to binge-watch the latest and greatest Netflix has to offer, these dogs will make exceptional snuggle buddies.

 While this unique crossbreed makes for an interesting addition to your home, there are some downsides.
 If you end up deciding upon one of these cuties, you’ll need to make sure you’re well-equipped to handle them.
 You’ll also need lots of patience since the hunt to find one could take a while.
 But if you have the time, patience, and experience, this breed will be well worth it.

 Featured Image Credit: Left – Pitbull (Maya K Photography); Right – Dachshund (Masarik, Shutterstock)

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Pitbull Dachshund Mix come from?
+- 3 Little-Known Facts About the Pitbull Dachshund Mix

-- What does the Pitbull Dachshund Mix look like
+- Temperament & Intelligence of the Pitbull Dachshund Mix